ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Each of the microsimulations that our team has developed include this advantage, but we can use our microsimulation of multiple myeloma as an example.
 Multiple myeloma is a kind of plasma cell cancer, characterized by end organ damage—renal impairment, hypercalcemia, lytic bony lesions, and anemia.
-The below causal diagram shows how we split multiple myeloma into two disease states: newly-diagnosed multiple myeloma (NDMM); and relapsed and/or refractory multiple myeloma (RRMM).
-Simulants move between these states in predetermined timesteps (e.g., in this microsimulation, 28 or 90 days), and without our ability to track these events, we wouldn't be able to draw meaningful findings from our models.
+The below causal diagram shows how we split multiple myeloma into five disease states: newly-diagnosed multiple myeloma (NDMM); and 4 separate states for the first four relapses of relapsed and/or refractory multiple myeloma (RRMM).
+Simulants are affected differently by being in each of these states;
+for example, later relapses happen faster and have higher associated mortality risk.
+Tracking the individual events allows us to model treatment for each relapse in a highly detailed way.

 .. image:: cause_model_diagram_mm.svg